moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 Mont Hubbard, and Susan Handy as co-organizers we brought over 170 international visitors in for the conference.
-We partnered with the UCD National Center for Sustainable Transportation, the City of Davis, multiple bicycle companies, and local advocacy groups to pull it off.
+We partnered with the UCD National Center for Sustainable Transportation, the City of Davis, multiple bicycle companies, and local advocacy groups.
 This resulted in over 90 peer reviewed short papers, 60 presentations, 30 posters, and 2 workshops and the best work of the conference will be published in a special issue of the Journal of Safety Research due out in about a month.
-Additionally, the keynotes highlighted a long standing detriment to bicycle safety that is socially accepted in policy decisions but has not scientific backing to support it.
+Additionally, the keynotes highlighted a long standing detriment to bicycle safety that is socially accepted in policy decisions but has no scientific backing to support it.
 This resulted in a number of media pieces on the topic (Capitol Public Radio, Government Technology, etc.).